 Social Research Centre Pty Ltd

 Once your child’s information is collected by their teacher using the Australian version of the Early Development Instrument, it is disclosed to the Social Research Centre Pty Ltd (SRC).
-SRC is the Department of Education and Training’s contracted service provider which manages the collection and storage of the AEDC data.
+SRC is the Department of Education, Skills and Employment's contracted service provider which manages the collection and storage of the AEDC data.

 Department of Social Services and Department of Health

-AEDC de-identified data is provided to the Australian Government Department of Social Services and Department of Health to contribute to their policy and programme development.
+AEDC de-identified data is provided to the Australian Government Department of Social Services and Department of Health to contribute to their policy and program development.

 State and Territory Governments

 AEDC de-identified data is disclosed to state and territory governments to inform their own research and policy on early childhood development, improve the allocation of government funding and produce information on the early development of children in Australia in those jurisdictions.
 While the de-identified data excludes children’s names and identifying information, it includes the school name of government schools and identifies other schools only as ‘non-government’.

 Under the funding arrangements for collection of the AEDC data, each state and territory agrees to coordinate the AEDC data collection in government and non-government schools.
 De-identified data is returned to the state and territory government and non-government school systems on the basis of ‘return to source’ and may be used for early childhood policy and program development and research, as outlined in the School System Data Release Policy.

 AEDC de-identified data is made available to McMaster University (McMaster), Hamilton, Ontario, Canada, which developed the Early Development Instrument (EDI).
 McMaster uses the de-identified data to provide support services for the use of the EDI, for technical calculations, and the EDI Teacher Guide, which are licensed by McMaster to the Department of Education, Skills and Employment.